 I never get tired of stories about talented people who make a drastic change in their career and start doing something they are passionate about.
-Recently I had the pleasure to hear another similar story, and this time it was François from recently opened Origo Bakery who shared his.
+Recently I had the pleasure to hear another similar story, and this time it was François from one of my absolute favorite bakeries Origo Bakery who shared his.

-If you are not familiar with the term ancient grains they are different types of grains that are largely unchanged over the last several hundred years.
-They are more nutritious than refined grain products, and in Origo you can be sure that no pesticides or fertilisers have been used in their flours.
-It has also been observed that many people who are sensitive to gluten can eat certain kinds of ancient grains, however Origo is not a gluten-free bakery.
+If you are not familiar with the term ancient grains, they are different types of grains that are largely unchanged over the last several hundred years.
+They are more nutritious than refined grain products, and in Origo, you can be sure that no pesticides or fertilizers have been used in their flours.
+It has also been observed that many people who are sensitive to gluten can eat certain kinds of ancient grains; however, Origo is not a gluten-free bakery.

-When you enter through the shop doors you can see through large glass windows the breads being baked in the room next door.
-All the breads are being made by hand (!), and all of them are sourdough loaves.
+When you enter through the shop doors, you can see through large glass windows the bread being baked in the room next door.
+All the loaves are made by hand (!), and all of them are made with sourdough.
 The team perfects the recipes to make them just right.

-I have visited the shop a couple of times (it opened very recently) and so far I have tried the sourdough rye bread and a loaf made with an ancient local type of grain variety called Montcada.
-I loved both of them, and the Montcada is honestly one of the best breads I have had in a LONG time.
+A must-try is the sourdough rye bread and a loaf made with an ancient local type of grain variety called Montcada.
+To be honest, the Montcada is one of the best bread I have had in a LONG time.
 The crust is perfect, not too thick, the inside is wonderfully fluffy but still juicy, and the taste is perfection.
-And remember that these breads do not spoil in a day: you can eat them for up to a week (but good luck trying to keep them that long, I ate mine in a day..!).
+And remember that this bread does not spoil in a day: you can eat them for up to a week (but good luck trying to keep them that long, I ate mine in a day..!).
 I am also a big fan of the gluten-free bread: a loaf made with nuts and seeds that is unlike any GF bread I’ve had, so very soft and flavorful.

 Origo is the only bakery fully dedicated to ancient grains in Barcelona, and in addition to making a difference for our planet they also make a big difference on our dinner tables..!
 Go and visit them and have a chat and buy yourself a loaf or two, you will not be disappointed.